Roopaish/Flutter-RoadMap/README.md

 }
 ```

 Provider:
 When provider.of is used whole build method will re-run whenever data(Product) changes.

-Consumer:
-Only run subpart of Widget tree, which is wrapped in Consumer whenever data(Product) changes.
+Consumer:Only run subpart of Widget tree, which is wrapped in Consumer whenever data(Product) changes.

 > Can be used together